 Monitoring, Auditing and Ongoing Maintenance

-Monitoring and auditing are continuous processes, not one-off projects.
+Make monitoring and auditing ongoing processes, not one-time tasks.
 Start by instrumenting the right telemetry, run automated audits on a predictable cadence, and convert findings into a prioritized backlog that feeds regular sprint cycles.
 This keeps technical debt visible, reduces organic traffic risk, and lets teams treat SEO health like an engineering KPI.

 Automated audit cadence and checklist